Haminimi/Haminimi/README.md

 ###

-<p align="left">Here is an overview of my general skills and Full-Stack Engineering focused skills.
-When I start adding my data projects here, I will focus more on those skills.</p>
+<p align="left">Here is an overview of my general tech and Web Development skills.</p>

 ###